-NOTE: After almost three years on airbnb, this space is often "taken" for most times.
+NOTE: After over five years on airbnb, this space is often "taken" for most times.
 If you'd like to try a similarly inventive space, on the same property, employing much of the same geometry (but larger and self-contained), check out our loft apartment: https://www.airbnb.com/rooms/3115540

 We welcome dogs and other pets, but we ask for a couple of things.
 First, do let us know when you're bringing critters with you.
 Second, please don't let them roam our yard unleashed.
-The fence has holes and our dog Boston gets confused when others are roaming unattended in "his" yard.
-(He's never unfriendly -- just confused.)
+The fence has holes.
 Third, leaving pets unattended for long stretches inside hasn't worked very well.
 Gnawed furniture, yelping, too much hair on the bedspread -- that sort of thing.
 We have two dog parks within walking distance, so there will be opportunities for them to enjoy themselves too!

 Once it gets dark, we enjoy the sounds of nature all around us.
 We hope you will too.
 (In other words, please don't be loud late in the evening.)

 Sorry, no smoking.

 We have a fridge, microwave and a toaster oven (under cover) on the back porch.
 (With a little planning, you can also use our main kitchen during the daylight hours.)

 If you're inviting others over, please let us know beforehand.
 We have a message board by our back door to help us exchange communication.

 Cancel up to 7 days before your trip and get a 50% refund.
 Cancel within 7 days of your trip and the reservation is non-refundable.

 This host has 78 reviews for other properties.View other reviews